yash-gupta-cyber/Business-data-extractor/README.md

 3. Install any required dependencies: pip install -r requirements.txt

-Usage
+▶️ Usage

-1. Place the HTML response files in the designated input directory.
+1. 📂 Place the HTML response files in the designated input directory.
-2. Run the extraction script:
+2. ▶️ Run the extraction script:
    python extractor.py
+3. ⚡ Sit back while the tool extracts and organizes the data automatically.
-3. The extracted data will be saved as a CSV file in the output directory.
+4. 📊 Find the generated CSV file in the output directory, ready for analysis and reporting.

-Example Output
+📈 Example Output

 Business Name| Email| Phone
 ABC Traders| "abc@example.com" (mailto:abc@example.com)| 9876543210

-Output Fields
+📑 Output Fields

 The generated CSV file may contain the following fields:

-- Business Name
+- 🏢 Business Name
-- Email Address
+- 📧 Email Address
-- Phone Number
+- 📞 Phone Number
-- Nature of Business
+- 💼 Nature of Business
-- Applicant Name
+- 👤 Applicant Name
-- Address
+- 📍 Address

+🌟 Why Use Business Data Extractor?

+✅ Reduces manual data entry and processing time
+✅ Improves consistency and accuracy of extracted information ✅ Supports scalable processing of large batches of HTML files ✅ Produces analysis-ready CSV outputs
+✅ Ideal for reporting, auditing, migration, and record management tasks

-Disclaimer
+📌 Disclaimer

 This repository contains only the extraction logic and sample data for demonstration purposes.

-No real personal information, confidential records, or collected datasets are included.
+🔒 No real personal information, confidential records, or collected datasets are included.ABC Traders| "abc@example.com" (mailto:abc@example.com)| 9876543210